Matveibos/rails_answers_and_guides/SQL_tutorial.md

 15. How you can write sub request?

          select cust_name, (select count(*) as count_order from orders where Orders.cust_id = Customers.cust_id) from customers;

+16. How you can get information from another associative table?

+        select vend_name, prod_name from vendors, products where products.vend_id = vendors.vend_id;
+17. Another way for getting information from table?

+        select vend_name, prod_name from vendors inner join  products on Vendors.vend_id = Products.vend_id;
 6. How you can wrte comment in sql?

         -- my-comment